-- Mr. Lynch held various senior positions in the Government of Canada, including as Clerk of the Privy Council, Secretary to the Cabinet and Head of the Public Service of Canada where he was responsible for the overall management of 263,000 employees in 80 departments and agencies of the Canadian government.
-Mr. Lynch is a member of the Leadership Council of the Bank of Montreal, the chair of the Corporate Governance Committee of Empire Company Limited and a member of the Human Resources Committee of Empire Company Limited and a member of the Nominating Committee of CNOOC Limited. - Mr. O'Connor was chair of the board of directors and Chief Executive Officer of Republic Services, Inc. one of the largest waste management companies in the U.S., and was involved in various human resources and compensation matters.
-Mr. O'Connor also serves as a director on the board of Clean Energy Fuels Corp. and Casella Waste Systems, Inc. (Lead Director). - Mr. Phillips served as President and Chief Executive Officer of various companies, including Dreco Energy Services Ltd, PTI Group Inc. and British Columbia Railway Corporation where he gained in depth exposure to human resources and compensation matters.
-He currently serves on the Human Resources and Compensation Committees of Precision Drilling Corporation, Canadian Western Bank, MacDonald Dettwiler & Associates Ltd and West Fraser Timber Co.
-Ltd. - Ms. Stein currently serves as Executive Vice-President-General Counsel & Corporate Affairs at The Clorox Company.
+- Mr. Lynch held various senior positions in the Government of Canada, including Clerk of the Privy Council, Secretary to the Cabinet and Head of the Public Service of Canada where he was responsible for the overall management of 263,000 employees in 80 departments and agencies of the Canadian government.
+Mr. Lynch is a member of the Leadership Council of the Bank of Montreal, the chair of the Corporate Governance Committee of Empire Company Limited and a member of the Human Resources Committee of Empire Company Limited and a member of the Nominating Committee of CNOOC Limited. - Mr. O'Connor was chair of the board of directors and Chief Executive Officer of Republic Services, Inc., a leading provider of non-hazardous solid waste collection, recycling and disposal services in the U.S., and was involved in various human resources and compensation matters.
+Mr. O'Connor also serves as a director on the board of Clean Energy Fuels Corp. and Casella Waste Systems, Inc. (Lead Director). - Mr. Phillips served as President and Chief Executive Officer of various companies, including Dreco Energy Services, Ltd., PTI Group, Inc., and British Columbia Railway Corporation where he gained in-depth exposure to human resources and compensation matters.
+He currently serves on the Human Resources and Compensation Committees of Precision Drilling Corporation, Canadian Western Bank, MacDonald Dettwiler & Associates, Ltd., and West Fraser Timber Co.
+Ltd. Mr. Phillips will be inducted as a fellow of the Institute of Corporate Directors in June 2017. - Ms. Stein currently serves as Executive Vice-President General Counsel & Corporate Affairs at The Clorox Company.
 She also served as Senior Vice-President and General Counsel at H.J.
 Heinz Company.
 Ms. Stein gained extensive human resources and compensation experience through the review and execution of compensation matters for both companies.
 Ms. Stein has also engaged with shareholders' advisory groups on various compensation matters.